r4ruk/SaBeDin/readme.md

 I try to keep the tests updated, sorry if i fail at times, haha ;) \
 just run `cargo test`.

+#### RabbitMQ Management WebView
+To see the rabbit mq management page you can open:
+`localhost:15672` and log in with the credentials specified in the rabbitmq.conf file.

 ### Curl Calls flow

 #### 1. Authentication: